matiSzewczyk/TODO-Simple-Task-List/README.md

 # first kotlin project
-This is the first project written in Kotlin.
+This is the first project written in Kotlin.<br />
 It is a simple todo application.